UmassJin/Leetcode/Algorithm/Interval_Search_Tree.md

 All these data structures are used for solving different problems:

-* Segment tree stores intervals, and optimized for "which of these intervals contains a given point" queries.
+##### Segment tree stores intervals
+optimized for "which of these intervals contains a given point" queries.

-* Interval tree stores intervals as well, but optimized for "which of these intervals overlap with a given interval" queries.
+##### Interval tree stores intervals as well
+optimized for "which of these intervals overlap with a given interval" queries.
 It can also be used for point queries - similar to segment tree.

-* Range tree stores points, and optimized for "which points fall within a given interval" queries.
+##### Range tree stores points
+optimized for "which points fall within a given interval" queries.

-* Binary indexed tree stores items-count per index, and optimized for "how many items are there between index m and n" queries.
+##### Binary indexed tree stores items-count per index
+for "how many items are there between index m and n" queries.

-Performance / Space consumption for one dimension:
+#### Performance / Space consumption for one dimension:

 * Segment tree - O(n logn) preprocessing time, O(k+logn) query time, O(n logn) space
 * Interval tree - O(n logn) preprocessing time, O(k+logn) query time, O(n) space